IMF economist: German budget policy appropriate, U.S. doing too much

-In an interview with German weekly Die Zeit published on Thursday, Blanchard added the United States of America was consolidating its budget too much budget at the moment.
+In an interview with German weekly Die Zeit published on Thursday, Blanchard added the United States of America was consolidationg its budget too much budget at the moment.

 “Germany is not saving.
 According to our calculations, the public deficit adjusted for economic swings, is rising slightly this year,” Blanchard told Die Zeit in an interview.